EnigmaCurry/d.rymcg.tech/traefik-forward-auth/README.md

 ## Enable Traefik Routes for authentication

+### d.rymcg.tech configured apps
+Many d.rymcg.tech apps have been configured to ask you when you run their `make config` if you want to configure Oauth2 for them.
+As an alternative to running `make config`, you can manually edit your `.env_{INSTANCE}` file for an app and set the value of `<APPNAME>_OAUTH2` to `yes`.

+### Manually configure any Traefik router
-You can add authentication to any Traefik router by applying the
+Or you can manually add Oauth2 authentication to any Traefik router by applying the
 middleware: `traefik-forward-auth` (In this example, the name of the route is `foo`):